 tenfold – User Management Made Easy

-Thanks to an automated user lifecycle management and a wide range of self service features, tenfold helps reduce the workload of your IT and support staff.
+Thanks to its automated user lifecycle management and a wide range of self service features, tenfold helps reduce the workload of your IT and support staff.
 Through tenfold’s intuitive interface, users can not only add out of office messages, but also reset their passwords, request new permissions or grant access to files under their control.
 To make your life easier, it integrates seamlessly with on-prem Windows systems and Microsoft 365 services.

 What makes tenfold the leading IAM solution for mid-market organizations?